 So, why did I choose objects?
 There was no way that I could have simply asked someone who had lived through the traumatic events of 1947, to open up to me.
 Speaking about Partition is still quite difficult.
 A comprehensive vocabulary has not been established, and so we find ourselves–even seven decades later–still only learning how to speak both thoroughly and sensitively about the event.
 Even if trauma is not an active wound, it can linger for decades, often in silence.
 And there is no peace in silence, even if silence has been a choice.

 By using the tangible object, something that had travelled from one country to another, was carried across the Radcliffe Life, or even stayed in one place but witnessed violence, we find a nuanced way in to explore the past with.
-Through mundane objects like books, pens, shawls, and jewelry, we can go back into the past.
+Through mundane objects like books, pens, shawls, and jewellery, we can go back into the past.
 Through the memories of the object, we can return to the memory of a place, now rendered inaccessible by national borders.

 Also, Partition didn’t happen overnight; neither did the fervent nationalist sentiments of people, nor the fortified creation of separate countries.
 It happened gradually over months and years, and took even longer to normalise.
 So, we’re trying to understand how life was before, and how it fractured because of an event like Partition.
 We are trying to build the social ethnography of a place and time, and for that, you need to furnish the story with the intimacies of people’s lives.
 Something as simple as asking about a newspaper that came to someone’s home will tell you whether they were literate or not, or what language they spoke, or how they first learned about the word Partition.